wfclark5/flockmtl/README.md

 # FlockMTL Extension

 FlockMTL is a DuckDB extension that integrates language model (LLM) capabilities directly into your queries and workflows.
 This experimental extension enables DuckDB users to add semantic analysis (classification, filtering, completion, all w/ structured output) and embeddings using GPT models—all from within SQL commands.
 Following the tradition of declarativity, we introduce an administrative view of `MODEL`(s) and `PROMPT`(s) akin to `TABLE`(s).
+While the extension will load successfully, it requires the environment variable `OPENAI_API_KEY` in your environment to make requests.
+If not found, the use of our functions will throw an error regarding obtaining an API key.

 ---